 Tonina Ruins in Mexico: City of the Sacred Mayan Calendar

-Toniná, known in the literature as a pueblo guerrero, a war-like society that conquered Palenque and defeated Copan, may have actually been a major esoteric and spiritual center that rivaled Palenque and Copan, its arch-rivals for control of the Usamacinta River and the ceremonial capital of Mesoamerica.
+Toniná, known in the literature as a pueblo guerrero, a war-like society, may have been a major esoteric and spiritual center that rivaled Palenque and Copan, who were its arch-rivals for control of the Usamacinta River and the ceremonial capital of Mesoamerica.

-Towering over the hills of dusty Ocosingo, Mexico, the Toniná Acropolis lies 40 miles south of Palenque, with its rich heritage of Maya calendrical and cosmological data.
+Towering over the hills of dusty Ocosingo, Mexico, the Toniná Acropolis lies 40 miles south of Palenque, with a rich heritage of Maya calendrical and cosmological data.

 “In February, 2012, it was discovered by Shay Addams that numerous references to the 260-day Sacred Calendar appear in Toniná’s architectural design and structural detail — more than enough to indicate that Toniná was either devoted to studying, teaching and developing the Sacred Calendar; or that it encodes the mathematics necessary for future generations to reconstruct this calendar; or both.
 Epigraphal and other evidence supports this proposition.

 These and other elements of the site’s design support the proposition that a connection exists between the architectural design and details of the Toniná Acropolis and the 260-day Maya sacred calendar, and perhaps even the 365-day calendar as well.
-The following proposition is based on field work conducted at the site in February, 2012, which is being followed up later the same year.
+The following proposition is based on field work conducted at the site in February, 2012, which was followed up later.

 Cornerstone Numbers of the Mayan Sacred Calendar Are in the Tonina Acropolis

 A 20 x 13 grid, the calendar board was used to determine the day sign of any date in the calendar and is used in Mayan astrology and to schedule ceremonial and mundane activities.